The Inn is at once radically contemporary

 One of the Inn’s most iconic spaces, the Dining Room features a dramatic vaulted ceiling and looks out over the ocean with views of the community of Barr’d Islands in the distance.
 Depending on the season, guests seated in the Dining Room can watch icebergs bobbing in the waves, whales breaching offshore, or enjoy a front-row view of a savage North Atlantic gale.
 The dining room’s distinctive chandeliers were conceived by Dutch designer Frank Tjepkema and feature a wildflower motif.

 Fogo Island Inn’s kitchen and dining room are always hives of activity.
-The Kitchen Collective works around the clock to prepare and serve food and drink that showcases all the Island has to offer.
-Our culinary team see themselves as innkeepers: always available to satisfy the needs of guests with their distinct and delicious culinary offerings and unparalleled service standards.
+The culinary team works around the clock to prepare and serve food and drink that showcases all the Island has to offer and see themselves as innkeepers: always available to satisfy the needs of guests with their distinct and delicious culinary offerings and unparalleled service standards.
 The kitchen is located adjacent to the dining room on the first floor of the Inn, with a separate pastry kitchen housed in the outbuilding across the southern courtyard.

 The lounge is an intimate space where